neo4j/neo4j-python-driver/CONTRIBUTING.md

 ## Specifically for this project:

 All code in `_sync` or `sync` folders is auto-generated.
-Don't change it, but install the pre-commit hooks as described below insted.
+Don't change it, but install the pre-commit hooks as described below instead.
 They will take care of updating the code if necessary.

 Setting up the development environment: